EmurgoHK/cardanoupdate/README.md

 ## The solution
 A website that anyone can contribute to and update with news.

+## Reminder
+Do read your code after you write it and ask, “Can I make this simpler?”
+We do use a nice minimalist and yet readable style.
+Learn it, adopt it, use it.

 <details>
   <summary>How to run Cardanoupdate locally</summary>
 <p>